asyncapi/website/pages/blog/asyncapi-say-hi-to-triggermesh.md

 Here we provide an easy way to start one using [Redpanda](https://redpanda.com/) and Docker Compose, but you could use any Kafka distribution you like (self-hosted or managed).

 The provided [docker-compose file](https://github.com/triggermesh/tutorials/blob/main/asyncAPI/docker-compose.yml) will start a single node Redpanda cluster and a handy console.
-It is configured to work with docker desktop and could require some adjustments to the listeners and advertised listeners for it to work on other environments.
-Reach out to us on Slack or GitHub if you need help, or see [here](https://www.confluent.io/blog/kafka-listeners-explained/) if you want to deep dive on this.
+It is configured to work with the docker desktop and could require some adjustments to the listeners and advertised listeners for it to work on other environments.
+Reach out to us on Slack or GitHub if you need help, or read this [kafka listeners blog post](https://www.confluent.io/blog/kafka-listeners-explained/) if you want to dive deep into this.

 Run the following command in the same directory as the docker compose file to start Redpanda: